 Quick question: Can you think of 5 meals you make where meat is not the star?

 I would also take it a step further and incorporate vegetarian and vegan meals into your meal plan at least once a week.
 Even better if you can do it three times a week.
-The less you are eating meat, the more money it frees up in your tight grocery budget to buy the things that are more healthy for you.
+The less you are eating meat, the more money it frees up in your tight grocery budget to buy the things that are healthier for you.

 7. Buy What You Know You’ll Eat